 A petitioner cannot seek a writ of habeas corpus unless he is being held "in custody" at the time that the habeas corpus petition is filed.
 The "in custody" requirement sometimes, though not always, is met if the petitioner is on probation, parole, or supervised release.
-Detention at a jail or prison also constitutes being "in custody" for purposes of § 2241.
+Detention at a jail or prison also constitutes being "in custody" for purposes of § 2241 and § 2254.

-Am I required to exhaust alternative remedies before filing my habeas petition?
+Am I required to exhaust alternative remedies before filing my petition governed by § 2254?

 A petitioner generally must exhaust alternative remedies before filing a habeas petition.
-For federal prisoners, they may mean first presenting your claims to the Federal Bureau of Prisons through its official grievance procedures.
-Failure to exhaust available alternative remedies may result in denial of your habeas petition.
+For state prisoners, this will likely mean first presenting your claims to the state courts, including the Arkansas Supreme Court, before seeking federal habeas relief.

-What type of relief is available if a petition is granted?
+What type of relief is available if a habeas petition is granted?